 - collaborative legal practice (specialised approach to resolve disputes without court intervention)

-- unbundled legal services (specific, limited assistance for a self-represented litigant)
+- unbundled legal services (specific, limited assistance for a self-represented litigant) – legal research, legal advice, document preparation, case assessment, procedural advice, court appearances, depending on client’s instructions

 - representation in current court proceeding